plant-microct-tools/leaf-traits-microct/README.md

 `'/path/to/your/image/directory/'`: Assuming all your image folder for an experiments are located in the same folder, this is the path to this folder (don't forget the `/` at the end).

-#### Optional input
-`nb_of_estimators`: Default is 50 when no value provided at the end of the command.
+__Optional input__: `nb_of_estimators`: Default is 50 when no value provided at the end of the command.
 The number of estimators, or trees, used in the random forest classification model.
 Usually between 10 and 100.
 Increasing the value will increase the model size (i.e. more RAM needed) and may not provide better classification.

 Before running your first automated segmentation, you should look at lines 73 to 75 of `Leaf_Segmentation.py` to change the naming convention you use for _gridrec_ and _phase contrast_ stacks.
 I use `GRID-8bit.tif` for my _gridrec_ stacks (and I specify that they are 8 bit images), but you could use another name (e.g. `GR`).
 If the naming isn't right, an error message will be printed.